Brisbane Roar FC (women)

-Brisbane Roar Women Football Club, formerly known Queensland Roar Women, is an Australian professional women's football club based in Brisbane, Queensland (founded in 2008).
+Brisbane Roar Women Football Club, formerly known Queensland Roar Women, is an Australian professional women's soccer club based in Brisbane, Queensland (founded in 2008).
 The Roar competes in the country's premier women's soccer competition, the A-League Women.

 History

 Early years

 Brisbane Roar (then Queensland Roar) were a founding member of the W-League in 2008.
 The team was initially coached by Welshman Jeff Hopkins, who had played his football career predominantly in England, as well as representing Wales at the international level.
 The playing roster featured a mix of youth and veterans, including founding captain and Matilda's stalwart, Kate McShea, and up-and-coming goalkeeper Casey Dumont.

 Home ground

-Brisbane Roar plays their home games at Dolphin Oval and Lions Stadium.
-Previous home grounds have included Ballymore Stadium, Perry Park, Queensland Sport and Athletics Centre, Suncorp Stadium, A.J.
-Kelly Park, Stockland Park and Cleveland Showgrounds.
+From 2025–26 season onwards, Brisbane Roar will play at Spencer Park in Newmarket, having previously played at Perry Park.
+Previous home grounds have included the Queensland Sport and Athletics Centre, Suncorp Stadium, A.J.
+Kelly Park, Kayo Stadium, Lions Stadium, Stockland Park and Cleveland Showgrounds.